Central Library

 Materials & Collections

-The Literature and Fiction Department collects English-language adult and young adult book and periodicals in the following subject areas:
+The Literature and Fiction Department collects English-language adult and young adult books and periodicals in the following subject areas:

-We also collect audiocassettes and compact discs of literature and fiction, and videocassettes and DVDs of classic plays, documentaries concerning literature, and television programs.
+We also have books on CD of literature and fiction, and DVDs of classic plays, documentaries concerning literature, and television programs.

 The Central Library's entire collection of large type books for the visual impaired, in all subjects, is also located in the Literature and Fiction Department.

 The Department's drama and fiction holdings are particularly strong.
 Our collection includes most recent plays published in the United States, as well as many published in other English-speaking countries.
 All fiction set in California is purchased for the collection, and the Department also focuses on translations from foreign languages, novels made into or based upon motion pictures, short story collections and popular genre fiction (mysteries, science fiction, and westerns).
-The Department has a special section of classic fiction assigned by local schools and a browsing collection of popular paperback titles.
+The Department has a special section of classic fiction assigned by local schools, as well as a browsing collection of popular paperback titles.

 Special Collections

-The Literature and Fiction Department maintains several unique collections of material other than books, listed here.
+The Literature and Fiction Department maintains several unique collections of material other than books.

 Includes over 30,000 play programs dating back to the 1880s.
 The majority are programs for Southern California productions, which are shelved separately by the year of production.
 The national and international programs are arranged alphabetically by the play title.
 The collection also includes programs donated by the Los Angeles Times, housed separately and filed by title.

-Is an index to fiction set in California.
+An index of fiction for adults set in California.
 Unique to the Los Angeles Public Library, this file can be searched by the title, the author's name, by city or county, and even by the decade in which the story takes place.
-The post-1986 portion of the file is available in digital form; click on the link above.
+The post-1986 portion of the file is available in digital form

 Lists the authors of mystery series, indexed by the names of their fictional detectives.